forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 - Note: You will need to have either owner, editor or service management roles in the Project in order to enable the API

-1. At the org-level, go to `IAM & Admin -> IAM` and verify that the `Security Center Findings Editor` role has been added to your Forseti server service account

 1. Enable the  API connector config to Cloud SCC.
 Specifically this means, in the Forseti project server bucket, edit the `configs/forseti_conf_server.yaml`, as follows: